 Recently we held our 23rd annual meeting in Montreal, Canada where participants were treated to a superb and diverse range of presentations about the practical application of modeling to real world problems within a convivial collegiate atmosphere of friendly exchange of ideas and opinions.
 Preparations are now well underway for our next meeting to be held in the coastal city of Valparaiso, Chile during 8-10 January 2020.

 I encourage you to consider joining with like-minded people and becoming a member of the RMA to assist you to grow your own professional network and participate in being part of the solution to the global challenge of natural resource management.

-For additional information on invited speakers, venue, submission, etc., please visit the Conference’s website:
+For additional information about invited speakers, venue, submission, etc., please visit the Conference’s website:

 Pedro Gajardo (Co-Chair) – Universidad Técnica Federico Santa María, Chile